red-kite-solutions/stalker/docs/subscriptions.md

 * HostnameIpFinding
 * PortFinding

-It is possible to reference a finding's output variable as an input of a new job, as well as a condition operand.
+It is possible to reference a finding outputted by a job as an input of a new job, as well as a condition operand.
 All references to a finding's output variable are case insensitive.

 ### HostnameFinding